Revit Classes & Bootcamps Washington, D.C.

 Transportation

 In the transportation industry, Revit allows builders to create vehicle interiors along with important structures such as stations, bridges, and walkways.
-DC’s transit infrastructure is critical in supporting the city’s hustle-bustle culture and plays a vital role in its international business industries.
+DC’s transit infrastructure is critical in supporting the city’s hustle-and-bustle culture and plays a vital role in its international business industries.
 Each day, 70,000 people pass through Union Station on their way to work, tourist destinations, and more.
-That’s only one of 91 stations throughout the city and doesn’t account for thousands of bus riders, and airplane passengers who travel across DC each day.
+That’s only one of 91 stations throughout the city and doesn’t account for thousands of bus riders and airplane passengers who travel across DC each day.

 Healthcare